guicho271828/trivia/README.md

 ### Guard Pattern

 A guard pattern restricts a matching of PATTERN with a post condition TEST-FORM.
-Note that a symbol GUARD is not (yet) exported.
 See also MATCH documentation.

 Examples: